Enterprise LMS – what is it and how does it work?

 LMS technology has evolved over the last few decades, from the early days of basic scheduling and content delivery to today’s option of a fully integrated platform that services the professional and academic needs of users.
 Beyond learning, an LMS can act as the core technology platform that integrates many other technology systems together, such as enrolment platforms, course management systems, identity and access management systems, and certification management platforms.
 It is also an integral component of predicting student success.

-What makes an LMS Enterprise-Ready?
+What makes an LMS enterprise-ready: the key elements.

-Fundamentally, there are two different elements that make your LMS ‘Enterprise-Ready’.
-First is the resilience of your platform, that is its availability, reliability, security and overall performance that scales.
-This is a pre-requisite to being considered Enterprise.
 Second, there the consideration of compatibility and integration.
 This element is more complex and tends to be unique to each organisation, depending on the technologies involved and the business goals that need to be achieved.

 Example Moodle architecture for a large university deployment